gipritchard/Space-Debris/Space Debris Taskforce.md

 ### Play Resource Card
 You may play a Resource card for its effect.
 Place the Resource card in the Resource discard pile after resolving its effect.
 #### Fuel
-- When played: move your pawn 3 spaces, ignore damage from debris.
+- When played: move your pawn up to 3 spaces, ignoring damage from debris.
 #### Electronics
 - When played: capture any number of debris from 1 adjacent space.
 #### Plastic